The unreported reason why LBJ didn’t run for a second term during the Vietnam War

 Even back then, it was unorthodox for a sitting president to get a primary challenge from members of his own party.
 Then Senator Eugene McCarthy entered the race.
 Next, it was Robert F. Kennedy.
 By the end of March 1968, segregationist George Wallace was also running.
 On March 31, 1968, President Johnson took to the airwaves to announce he would not seek re-election.

-His presidency was turbulent from the first day.
-He took the oath of office aboard Air Force One, with Jacqueline Kennedy standing next to her, still covered in the blood of the assassinated John F. Kennedy.
+The presidency was turbulent from the first day for Lyndon B. Johnson.
+He took the oath of office aboard Air Force One, with Jacqueline Kennedy standing next to him, still covered in the blood of the assassinated John F. Kennedy.
 He inherited a growing conflict in Vietnam that would come to overshadow his ambitious domestic programs and Civil Rights legislation.

 If the war in Vietnam wasn’t bad enough, the cultural fabric of the United States itself was upended during his administration.
 America experienced cultural revolution after cultural revolution, as Black citizens demanded their civil rights, women fought to change their societal roles and America’s youth demanded a louder voice.